Indirect and consequential loss exclusions – is it time for change?

 To what extent will the courts continue to uphold the traditional interpretation?
 Given that judicial commentary in a number of cases over recent years has suggested a change in approach, it will be interesting to see whether the courts will adopt a case-by-case approach when interpreting such exclusion clauses going forwards.

-This article was written by Knowledge Development Lawyer Eveline Strecker and Trainee Solicitor Dana Marshad at Charles Russell Speechlys and was first published as a blog by Practical Law Construction on 19 May 2020 and updated in July 2020.
+This article was written by Knowledge Development Lawyer Eveline Strecker and Trainee Solicitor Dana Marshad at Charles Russell Speechlys and was originally published as a blog by Practical Law Construction on 19 May 2020 and updated in July 2020.

 News & Insights